DAGWorks-Inc/hamilton/.github/PULL_REQUEST_TEMPLATE/HAMILTON_CONTRIB_PR_TEMPLATE.md

   - [ ] Added tags.json under my dataflow directory to curate my dataflow.
   - [ ] Added valid_configs.jsonl under my dataflow directory to specify the valid configurations.
   - [ ] Added a dag.png that shows one possible configuration of my dataflow.
+- [ ] I hearby acknowledge that to the best of my ability, that the code I have contributed contains correct attribution and notices as appropriate.

 ## For existing dataflows -- what has changed?